Saudi crown prince arrives in Pakistan for regional visit

-ISLAMABAD (AP) — Saudi Crown Prince Mohammed bin Salman has arrived in Pakistan’s capital for a four-day regional visit.
+ISLAMABAD (AP) — Saudi Arabia’s powerful Crown Prince Mohammed bin Salman began his four-day regional visit on Sunday, arriving in Pakistan where he is expected to sign agreements worth billions of dollars to help the Islamic nation overcome its financial crisis.

-Prime Minister Imran Khan and top officials received him at the airport.
+Prime Minister Imran Khan and top government and military officials greeted him at Islamabad’s airport, where he received a 21-gun salute.
+Earlier, Pakistan Air Force jets escorted Prince Mohammad’s flight when he entered the country’s airspace.

-During his two-day stay in Pakistan, the crown prince is expected to sign agreements worth billions of dollars for investments in the country.
+At the airport, a young boy and girl in traditional Pakistani dress handed the prince flowers.
+He was greeted by a host of Pakistani Cabinet ministers and the country’s powerful army chief, Gen. Qamar Javed Bajwa.

-He will later travel to India amid heightened tensions between Islamabad and New Delhi over this week’s attack in Indian-controlled Kashmir that killed 41 troops.
+Khan himself drove the prince to the prime minister’s residence, where he was met by an honor guard.

 Most Read Nation & World Stories